How to Submit a Book Proposal

 Please spend some time browsing our book section to see if your project would be a good fit.
 Look at the list of editors and their subject areas to see which person to contact about your project.
 If your field is not among those listed, it’s likely that that field is no longer an active area of publication at UIP.
 We do not publish fiction or poetry.

-We prefer to receive proposals in hard copy, but welcome questions sent by email.
-If your acquisitions editor does accept proposals as email attachments, please be aware that email can go astray.
-Contact the editor again if you have not had a response in four weeks.
+We do accept proposals as email attachments.
+However, please include all attachments in a single email.
+As email can go astray, contact the editor again if you have not had a response in four weeks.